 Skip to content

-This chapter explains how finance users prepare reimbursements for payment, group them into a batch, submit the batch when approval is required, and mark the batch as paid after the transfer is completed.
+This chapter explains how payment team users prepare reimbursements for payment, group them into a batch, submit the batch when approval is required, and mark the batch as paid after the transfer is completed.

 A batch payment usually follows this flow: